 As an example, we will use five cities: Sydney (Australia), Papeete (Tahiti, French Polynesia), Santiago (Chile), Johannesburg (South Africa), and Jakarta (Indonesia).

 If the Earth is flat, then observers on the different cities will face opposite each other, and therefore everyone should see different stars.
-In reality, all of them will see the same stars, only with different orientations.
-This observation is only consistent with the spherical Earth model, and cannot be explained with the flat Earth model.
+However, in reality, they will see the same stars, only with different orientations.
+This observation is only consistent with the spherical Earth model and cannot be explained with the flat Earth model.

 The flat Earth model was initially designed for the northern markets without much regard for what is happening in the southern hemisphere.
-Back then, it is not that easy for northerners to observe the southern stars, and it was very difficult for most of them to confirm that the flat Earth model is nonsense.
-All of us live in modern times and do not have such an excuse, especially those of us already living in the southern hemisphere.
+Back then, it is difficult for those living north of the Equator to observe the southern stars, and it was not easy for most of them to confirm that the flat Earth model is nonsense.
+However, we live in modern times and do not have such an excuse, especially for those already living in the southern hemisphere.